Meet the Family Recovery Institute Clinical Team

 Kenneth Perlmutter, PhD, Founder of the Family Recovery Institute and a licensed clinical psychologist (PSY25112), brings 30 years of experience working with individuals and families with complex psychological and behavioral health disorders.
 In 2008 he founded The Family Recovery Institute which provides multi-disciplinary treatment for individuals and families including dynamic therapy, family systems work, group therapies, healing workshops and clinician training.
 He has pioneered and validated a theory of family system woundedness with a corresponding recovery model he calls Stress-Induced Impaired Coping.

 He has overseen the design and installation of the family treatment program for Bayside Marin, Morningside Recovery, Safe Harbor Treatment Center for Women, Casa Capri/Windward Way and other national-level programs.
-In addition, he conducts a twice-monthly therapy group for parents of troubled teens and stuck young adults as well as an annual healing workshop for the wounded families of the White Mountain Apache Reservation in Whiteriver, AZ.
+In addition, he conducts a twice-monthly therapy group for parents of troubled teens and stuck young adults and has historically conducted an annual healing workshop for families of the White Mountain Apache Reservation in Whiteriver, AZ.

 As a professional educator he has served on the graduate faculty for San Francisco State University’s Counseling Department and as Associate Professor of Chemical Dependency Studies at Cal State East Bay.

-He has held complex clinical leadership positions including founding Family Program and Clinical Director for Alta Mira Recovery Programs in Sausalito, CA, a 14-year tenure for the Boyer House Foundation where he eventually served as both Clinical Milieu and Admissions Director, and on the Sierra Tucson Clinical Outreach Team.
+He has held executive clinical positions including founding Family Program and Clinical Director for Alta Mira Recovery Programs in Sausalito, CA, a 14-year tenure for the Boyer House Foundation including Clinical Milieu and Admissions Director, and received an in-depth look at the American treatment industry while serving on the Sierra Tucson Clinical Outreach Team.

 Email Dr. Perlmutter: [email protected] or call 415-322-0939

-Dr. Lecy earned his doctorate in clinical psychology at the California School of Professional Psychology (CSPP) in San Francisco.
+A licensed clinical psychologist (PSY31987) Dr. Lecy earned his doctorate in clinical psychology at the California School of Professional Psychology (CSPP) in San Francisco.
 He is originally from “outdoorsy” Colorado, now in the Bay Area for more than 10 years.
 He has enjoyed a diverse set of clinical experiences in the mental health field.
-Kevin has recently passed the international and California exams required for licensure as a psychologist.

 Prior to San Quentin he received intensive training at St. Helena Hospital Center for Behavioral Health (CBH), an acute, short-term inpatient behavioral health hospital.
 His patients included people of all ages, children to seniors, challenged by severe mental illness.
 Here he learned “to foster strength and safety in the face of sheer terror and pain.”